A Vision for Technology at Northeastern

 The Office of the Chief Information Officer provides the high-level roadmap for the IT enterprise at Northeastern and outlines the strategy for how the university harnesses technology in support of its ambitious goals.
 The following roadmap and successes on this site tell the story of Northeastern’s ongoing digital transformation.
 The core priorities and values frame decision-making and direction, and the ongoing and future projects illustrate how the university is moving beyond the current state and maturing the digital university.

-Message from the CIO
+Message from the CIOs

-May 2023
+Sept.
+2023

 Core Priorities